 Keeping Clevelanders safe has long been one of RTA's primary concerns.

 - Transit Police are on duty 24/7.
 Call them at 216-566-5163.

 - Safe Place makes every bus and train a refuge for youths seeking help.
 RTA helps them find trained counselors who can assist them.
-The human trafficking campaign "is the next level of outreach," says RTA CEO Joe Calabrese.
+The human trafficking campaign is the next level of outreach.

 Human trafficking -- modern-day slavery -- is a crime and a civil rights abuse that affects millions of men, women and children from around the world.
 Force, fraud or coerecion is used to compel someone into labor servitude or commercial sexual exploitation, Every minor exploited for commercial sex is a victim of human trafficking.

-Human trafficking is a hidden crime.
-The first step to combating it is to identify victims, so they can be rescued and help bring their perpetrators to justice.
+As a "hidden crime", the first step to combating human trafficking is to identify victims, so they can be rescued and help bring their perpetrators to justice.

 President Barack Obama called the fight against human trafficking "one of the great human righrts causes of our time."
 He directed the departments of Transportation, Homeland Security and Justice to lead the national effort.